Skip to main content Go to home page

 We do not issue a joint ownership assessment if the total taxable value of all jointly owned land is below the taxable threshold of $50,000.

 In this case, you will not get a joint ownership deduction for the jointly owned land.
-This is because the joint ownership property was not liable for land tax as its value was below the tax threshold.
+This is because the joint ownership was not assessed for land tax as its value was below the tax threshold.

 Example: Investment apartments